TomConlin/Semantic_Exchange_Format/README.md

 This simple pattern is useful as a building block in a more complex model when we allow a leaf (_Answer_) of one building block the be the root (`Deck`) of another building block.
+(Note: we do not allow new decks to appear anywhere but as a root or leaf)

 With the deck of flash cards analogy;
-The answer on one of the first deck's card would be to switch to a different deck.
+The answer on one of the first Deck's card would be to switch to a different deck.

 The only strict rule would be: a 'Deck' may only appear exactly once on any branch of the tree.